Bahamas tiger shark diving liveaboard trips to Tiger Beach – diving with tiger sharks safely

 There have been a few shark incidents at Tiger Beach.
 But considering the number of dives there each year, these are very low.
 I thought it necessary to include this in my article.

 There are calls for the feeding of sharks to be stopped.
 Many argue that the practice of shark feeding is wrong and is dangerous to all water-users, not just to scuba divers.

 The Tribune242 reported a call for a shark dive ban after a fatality.
 But it turns out that the death of the diver concerned was more likely from drowning and not from a shark attack.
-Although there are conflicting reports, as the Bahamian government determined it to be a shark attack as the cause of death.
+Although there are conflicting reports.
+The Bahamian government determined it to be a shark attack as the cause of death.

-The reason the local diver operator considered it a drowning, and not a shark attack, was due to the fact that the buckles on the victims gear were undone.
-His argument was that a shark couldn't do that.
-He suspects that the diver, which in this case was a Dr Petty from Longview Texas, got separated in a current and ran out of air.
+The reason the local diver operator considered it a drowning rather than a shark attack was because the buckles on the victims gear were undone.
+His argument was that a shark couldn’t do that.
+He suspects the diver, which in this case was a Dr Petty from Longview Texas, got separated in a current and ran out of air.

 In the same article, there have been two other incidents, one of which resulted in a fatal shark attack on an Austrian lawyer in 2008.
 Although from the article it’s not clear whether this shark fatality was at Tiger Beach or not, but it is clear that it was in the Bahamas.